How to verify a Texas debt collection agency is bonded

 How can I tell a legitimate collection agency from a scam?

 The CFPB’s red flags: threats of criminal charges, refusal to give information about the debt, refusal to provide a mailing address or phone number, and requests for your personal financial information.
-To verify, ask for the collector’s name, company name, street address, phone number and professional licence number where applicable, and check with the state attorney general and state regulator.
+The FTC’s fraud guidance adds one more that settles many cases outright: insistence on payment by gift card, wire transfer, cryptocurrency or payment app; in the FTC’s words, only scammers tell you to buy a gift card to pay them.
+To verify, ask for the collector’s name, company name, street address, phone number and professional license number where applicable, and check with the state attorney general and state regulator.
 In Texas there is a stronger check available to anyone: search the Secretary of State’s public register to see whether the firm has the surety bond the law requires.